awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.setting-capacity.md

 1 row in set (0.00 sec)
 ```

 Now we reboot the DB instance and wait for it to become available again\.

 ```
-$ aws rds reboot-db-instance --db-instance-identifier serverless-v2-instance-1
+aws rds reboot-db-instance --db-instance-identifier serverless-v2-instance-1 {
-{
   "DBInstanceIdentifier": "serverless-v2-instance-1",
   "DBInstanceStatus": "rebooting"
 }

-$ aws rds wait db-instance-available --db-instance-identifier serverless-v2-instance-1
+aws rds wait db-instance-available --db-instance-identifier serverless-v2-instance-1
 ```

- Now that the DB instance is rebooted, the `pending-reboot` status is cleared\.
+The `pending-reboot` status is cleared\.
 The value `in-sync` confirms that Aurora has applied all the pending parameter changes\.

 ```
-$ aws rds describe-db-clusters --db-cluster-identifier serverless-v2-cluster \
+aws rds describe-db-clusters --db-cluster-identifier serverless-v2-cluster \
   --query '*[].{DBClusterMembers:DBClusterMembers[*].{DBInstanceIdentifier:DBInstanceIdentifier,DBClusterParameterGroupStatus:DBClusterParameterGroupStatus}}|[0]'
 {
     "DBClusterMembers": [